tpope/gem-ctags/README.markdown

 Nary a day of Ruby development goes by where I don't run [`gem open`][gem-browse] or `bundle open`.
 And when I go rooting around in a gem, I want tags.
-As good as I've gotten at `ctags -R .`, I've grown weary of it.
+As good as I've gotten good at `ctags -R .`, I've grown weary of it.
 So I wrote a RubyGems plugin to automatically invoke Ctags on gems as they are installed.